bzreinhardt/bzreinhardt.github.io/_posts/2022-03-20-efficiency.md

 The advantage of the lean strategy has nothing to do with whether you’re trying to capture the value you create or not — as long as you prioritize efficiency, it makes sense for both investments and philanthropic spending.

-In reality, ideas don’t fall neatly into buckets that take one of two values of resources to evaluate.
-There’s some continuum from zero effort to a situation where you don’t know if it will be valuable and possible until you literally complete it.
-However, because we’re talking about a scalar evaluation effort, it’s reasonable to draw a line that is the maximum effort you’re willing to spend per idea.
-Everything to the left of the line is lean and everything to the right is fat.
-This bucketing system means that you lose out on the marginal idea immediately to the right of the line.

 The fact that it’s hard to distinguish between many fat and lean ideas compounds the argument for a “lean assessment only” strategy.
 As a result, many research organizations either implicitly or explicitly pursue the lean strategy — explicitly preferring many false negatives over an expensive false positive.
 Indeed, many organizations play up the efficiency of their process: "we kill ideas fast!"
 And given the assumptions and constraints they’re operating under, they’re not wrong.

 Let’s examine those assumptions:
 1. Lean and fat ideas create roughly the same amount of value on average.